psevestre/openid-fapi/Financial_API_WD_002.md

 The OIDF Financial API (FAPI) is a REST API that provides JSON data representing accounts and transactions related data.
 These APIs are protected by the OAuth 2.0 Authorization Framework that consists of [RFC6749], [RFC6750], [RFC7636], and other specifications.

-These API accesses have several levels of risks associated to them.
-Read and write access has high financial risk.
+These API accesses have several levels of risks associated with them.
+Read and write access has a higher financial risk than read-only access.
 As such, the characteristics required of the tokens are also different.

-In the Part 2, security provisions for the server and client that is appropriate for read and write access to the APIs are described and for this purpose, the following new parameter is defined.
+In Part 2, security provisions for the server and client that is appropriate for read and write access to the APIs are described.
+For this purpose, the following new parameter is defined.

 ** s_hash **

 State hash value.
-Its value is the base64url encoding of the left-most half of the hash of the octets of the ASCII representation of the state value, where the hash algorithm used is the hash algorithm used in the alg Header Parameter of the ID Token's JOSE Header.
+Its value is the base64url encoding of the left-most half of the hash of the octets of the ASCII representation of the state value, where the hash algorithm used is the hash algorithm used in the `alg` Header Parameter of the ID Token's JOSE Header.
 For instance, if the alg is HS512, hash the code value with SHA-512, then take the left-most 256 bits and base64url encode them.
 The `s_hash` value is a case sensitive string.